-We have outstanding notional amount of derivatives with one counterparty subject to a ratings trigger and early termination provision in the event of a downgrade of CFC's senior unsecured credit ratings below Baa3, BBB- or BBB- by Moody's, S&P or Fitch Ratings Inc. ("Fitch"), respectively, which is not included in the above table, totaling \$165 million as of May 31, 2019.
-These contracts were in an unrealized loss position of \$20 million as of May 31, 2019.
+We have an outstanding notional amount of derivatives with one counterparty subject to a ratings trigger and early termination provision in the event of a downgrade of CFC's senior unsecured credit ratings below Baa3, BBB- or BBB- by Moody's, S&P or Fitch, respectively, which is not included in the above table, totaling \$166 million as of May 31, 2020.
+These contracts were in an unrealized loss position of \$62 million as of May 31, 2020.

-The aggregate fair value amount, including the credit valuation adjustment, of all interest rate swaps with rating triggers that were in a net liability position was \$266 million as of May 31, 2019.
-There were no counterparties that fell below the rating trigger levels in our interest swap contracts as of May 31, 2019.
+The aggregate fair value amount, including the credit valuation adjustment, of all interest rate swaps with rating triggers that were in a net liability position was \$798 million as of May 31, 2020.
+There were no counterparties that fell below the rating trigger levels in our interest swap contracts as of May 31, 2020.
 If a counterparty has a credit rating that falls below the rating trigger level specified in the interest swap contract, we have the option to terminate all derivatives with the counterparty.
 However, we generally do not terminate such agreements prematurely because our interest rate swaps are critical to our matched funding strategy to mitigate interest rate risk.